Healbot/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting and Cleaning Data Course Project
 ## Readme

 This repo is the Course Project for [Getting and Cleaning Data](https://www.coursera.org/learn/data-cleaning).
+Complete information on the source data [can be found here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 ### Contents
 + `run_analysis.R` : single script that performs all the work